modelia/tracea/README.md

  * we show the main conceptual and technical limitations of Capra.

 ### 4. Traceability integration -- SysMLv2
-**On going** Integration of Tracea into the [Eclipse pilot implementation of SysMLv2](https://github.com/Systems-Modeling/SysML-v2-Pilot-Implementation).
+This report presents the integration of the concepts related to traceability developed during these first three deliverables within SysMLv2.
+And more precisely, modification target the [Eclipse pilot implementation of SysMLv2](https://github.com/Systems-Modeling/SysML-v2-Pilot-Implementation).

 ## Content organisation